I remember the first time I encountered Kombucha.

 If you have fresh Cape Gooseberries, Kombucha is delicious with a few berries muddled in a glass with some fresh mint!

-I am participating in Dry January, so Kombucha in one of my lovely champagne flutes feels like I’m still treating myself, without the alcohol and headache!
+Since participating in Dry January this year, I have cut down on my alcohol consumption.
+Kombucha served in one of my lovely champagne flutes feels like I’m still treating myself, without the alcohol and headache!